 - Institute Only (1 Credit)

 - Pre-Institute, Institute & Post-Institute (3 Credits)

-- Students are required to purchase course materials available at the University Bookstore.
-Pre-ordered books will be delivered the first day of class. www.uwwhitewaterbookstore.com
+- Students who enroll in any of these are required to purchase course materials available at the University Bookstore

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.